Existing Customers Schedule Service

 Jim C owns a commercial building in Portland, OR.
 There was a patio attached to the building that was starting to sink.
 Jim realized that this could be a hazardous situation eventually so he took to the internet to look for an office.
 While searching around he came across an ad for TerraFirma Foundation Systems and decided to call them and set an appointment.

-Now that the patio is lifted back to its original position using the PolyLevel, Jim can have people in his facility and not have to worry about anyone getting hurt because it is unlevel.
+Now that the patio is lifted back to its original position using our concrete leveling solution, Jim can have people in his facility and not have to worry about anyone getting hurt because it is unlevel.

 Lee W of Portland, OR was not happy when he discovered that there was water leaking into the basement.
 He knew that this had to be fixed in order to accomplish anything with it.
 Lee starting looking around the internet for an office that could come out to his home and help him with the issues that he had.
 He eventually came across an ad for TerraFirma Foundation Systems and decided to get in contact with them.